Don Coryell: 1975 season

-St. Louis repeated as NFC East champions in 1975, finishing 11–3; they were two games behind Dallas and one behind Washington after losing to both those team in the first four weeks of the season, but defeated both their rivals while winning nine of their final ten games to top the division; The team were dubbed the 'Cardiac Cards' after winning a series of close games during their run-in.
+St. Louis repeated as NFC East champions in 1975, finishing 11–3; they were two games behind Dallas and one behind Washington after losing to both those teams in the first four weeks of the season, but defeated both their rivals while winning nine of their final ten games to top the division; The team were dubbed the 'Cardiac Cards' after winning a series of close games during their run-in.
 While Coryell's defense was worse than the previous season, ranking only 10th of 13 NFC teams, his offense continued to improve; they also continued to increase their percentage of rushing plays, 555 runs to 355 passes.
 Coryell said of the shift, "My philosophy is exactly the same.
 If we're capable of running against a good team now, we will... we've matured in a lot of ways, and now we can run the ball."
-Metcalf set an NFL record with 2,462 all-purpose yards and the Cardinals had the NFC leaders for both rushing and receiving yards (Otis Smith and Mel Gray).
+Metcalf set an NFL record with 2,462 all-purpose yards and the Cardinals had the NFC leaders for both rushing and receiving yards (Jim Otis and Mel Gray).
 With St. Louis conceding only eight sacks, they had three offensive linemen among their nine Pro Bowlers.

 St. Louis were again disappointing in the playoffs, losing in the first round at the Los Angeles Rams.
 Hart had been more prone to interceptions than the previous year, and he threw two that were returned for touchdowns as the Rams took a 28–6 lead inside twenty minutes, eventually winning 35–23.
 The Cardinals defense struggled to stop Rams running back Lawrence McCutcheon, who set a playoff record with 203 rushing yards.
 Coryell commented, "We put our defense in embarrassing positions, but I'm proud our people had the competitiveness to battle back when we were behind".
 He was again a contender for AP coach of the year, gaining eight votes while Tom Landry of the Cowboys won the award with twelve votes.